TheTrio/DearDiary/ReadME.md

 ![A screenshot of Dear Diary](https://i.imgur.com/ncOF8RR.png)

 A free and open source website to manage your Diary Entries.
-Can be accessed from [here](https://warm-cliffs-50746.herokuapp.com/)
+Can be found [here](https://warm-cliffs-50746.herokuapp.com/)

 ## Why